 - Matthew Loosemore Assistant Headteacher Wellbeing, Pastoral and Designated Safeguarding Lead

-- Caroline Leigh Assistant Headteacher Pastoral (PSHE), and co-curricular
+- Caroline Leigh Assistant Headteacher

+- Catherine Finnegan Head of PSHE

 - Sian Fanous Head of Lower and Upper Five

 - Andrew Wood Head of Key Stage Three

 - Angela Rowley Head of Transition

+- Ellie Bucci Pastoral Mentor DDSL

 - School Nurse

-- School Counsellor
+- School Referral Partners

 - Pastoral Support Assistant

 Any member of staff who is concerned about the mental health or wellbeing of a student should speak to the Head of Year in the first instance.
-If there is a fear that the student is in danger of immediate harm then the normal child protection procedures should be followed with an immediate referral to the designated child protection office of staff or the head teacher.
-If the student presents a medical emergency then the normal procedures for medical emergencies should be followed, including alerting the first aid staff and contacting the emergency services if necessary.
+If there is a fear that the student is in danger of immediate harm, then the normal child protection procedures should be followed with an immediate referral to the designated child protection office of staff or the head teacher.
+If the student presents a medical emergency, then the normal procedures for medical emergencies should be followed, including alerting the first aid staff and contacting the emergency services if necessary.